Bond Graph Modelling of Chemoelectrical Energy Transduction

 The modularity of the bond graph approach allows the action potential models of this paper to be combined with models of the various trans-membrane pumps and transporters to give a thermodynamically correct model of ATP consumption.
 It would therefore be interesting to reexamine the optimality arguments of \citet{HasOttCal10} and \citet{SenSte14} using this approach.

-Future work will combine the chemoelectrical bond graph models of this paper with the bond graph models of anaerobic metabolism developed by \cite{GawCurCra15}, and bond graph models of aerobic metabolism currently under development, to give integrated models of neuronal energy transduction suitable for investigating neuronal dysfunctions such as Parkinson's disease \citep{WelClo10,Wel12,WelClo12}.
+As shown by \citet{Mit76,Mit11}, the key feature of mitochondria is \emph{chemiosmotic} energy transduction whereby a chain of redox reactions pumps protons across the mitochondrial inner membrane to generate the \emph{proton-motive force} (PMF).
+This PMF is then used to power the production of ATP -- the universal fuel of living systems.
+The ideas expressed in this paper have been recently extended to model chemiosmotic energy transduction~\citep{Gaw17a}.
+Future work will combine the chemoelectrical bond graph models of this paper with bond graph models of anaerobic metabolism \citep{GawCurCra15}, and bond graph models of mitochondrial chemiosmotic energy transduction~\citep{Gaw17a}, to give integrated models of neuronal energy transduction suitable for investigating neuronal dysfunctions such as Parkinson's disease \citep{WelClo10,Wel12,WelClo12}.